350 4 4

 Wiring your Philippine house.
 Philippine electrical wiring.
 As part of our project to build our house in the Philippines, we had to learn about Philippine residential electrical systems.
 Here’s what we’ve learned.
 As with our other writings, we do our best to chronicle our missteps as well as our successes, so that our readers get slice of reality about coming to the Philippines and building a house, not a fairy tale.
 This is not a how-to guide, it’s a description of our experiences.

-From the standpoint of electrical engineering theory, the Philippine system is the same as that used in the U.S. and Europe.
-From the utility transformer to the residence panel box we have one or two load wires and neutral conductor.
+From the standpoint of electrical engineering theory, the Philippine system is similar to that used in the U.S. and Europe.
+From the utility pole to the residence panel box we have one or two load wires and neutral conductor.
 We have a ground (earth) provided by the homeowner.
 You can explore the technical details at http://en.wikipedia.org/wiki/Earthing_system and various other sites.
 However there are some big differences in materials and techniques between the USA, Europe, the U.K. and the Philippines.
 Looking at how things were done when we built our Philippine house may help other considering house building in the Philippines to get an idea how things are done here.
 One final note.
 The Philippine electricians we have met have been quite professional.
-It’s best to hire an electrical engineer to do your plan (you will need it for your building permit), and good electricians to do the work.
+It’s best to hire an electrical engineer to do your plan (you will need it for your building permit), and have good electricians to do the work.
 Wage rates are negotiable and far more reasonable than in your home country.
 We hope this essay will be of help in making you a more knowledgeable home builder.

 First, some background.
 Understanding “hot” neutral and ground.
 This from Schneider Electric helps explain the purpose and nature of each of the three conductors.